gcky/etl-project-website/user-docs.md

 ### Impute With Custom Value

 This option fills in missing values with a custom specified value.
 Willow will attempt to convert the entered value back to the data type of the column the cell is in, e.g. 33 to int rather than literal string.
 However, it may *not* be successful at doing so.
-In these cases, Willow will treat the value as a string and convert all values in the column to type Object.
+In these cases, Willow will treat the value as a string and convert all values in the column to type string.

 <a class="anchor" id="clean-missing-data-delete"></a>